MarkOates/blast/documentation/quintessence.md

 # Quintessence Extrapolation

+Note: There is [an open issue regarding the depreciation of this file](https://github.com/MarkOates/blast/issues/14).
+Please view it before continuing.

 Quintessence extrapolation is a technique to automatically generate code based on a more fundamental definition of the code.
 The definition, called the quintessence, can be used to generate header files and source files, or generate consequential files from a preestablished design pattern.

 Quintessence files have the `.q` extension and contain the meta-definition notated as a JSON structure (JSON definition files contain the full `.q.json` extension.
 New formats apart from JSON could be added added in the future).